Start9Labs/documentation/site/source/support/user-manual/walkthrough/updates.rst

 Manually Checking Updates
 -------------------------

-If you choose not to enable automatic updates, service updates will appear in the `Updates` tab of the Marketplace when ready.
+If you choose not to enable automatic update checks, service updates will still appear in the ``Updates`` tab of the Marketplace when ready.